Dermatophytosis

-Classification
+Types

 A number of different species of fungus are involved in dermatophytosis.
 Dermatophytes of the genera Trichophyton and Microsporum are the most common causative agents.
 These fungi attack various parts of the body and lead to the conditions listed below.
 The Latin names are for the conditions (disease patterns), not the agents that cause them.
 The disease patterns below identify the type of fungus that causes them only in the cases listed: